CIS-566-2018/homework-6-particle-system-Sangeun44/README.md

-If the user clicks left button, it will create an attractor on the 0 z-plane.
+If the user clicks left button, it will create an attractor on the 0 z-plane. when you attract it will

-If the user clicks the right button, it will create a repeler on the 0 z-plane.
+If the user clicks the right button, it will create a repeler on the 0 z-plane. when you repel, it will repel everything away

 After getting the position of attraction from main.ts, check if a particle is in range 20 of the point. if it is in range 20, it's acceleration will be away/from the click point.